 Granite Springs, NY This quaint family farm -- which has been in operation since 1828 -- offers the quintessential autumn experience.
 Choose a pumpkin from the patch, pick some apples from the orchard, and have a picnic among the changing leaves.
 Stop by the farm store for an apple pie and cider donuts for dessert.
 There are no flashy fall festivals or haunted mazes, but it’s the perfect way to get that cozy fall feeling.
 Stuart’s is cash or check only, so do come prepared.
 By public transport: 1 hour and 30 minutes (From Grand Central Station, take the Metro North towards Harlem line to Purdy’s, then take a taxi for the remaining 11.7 miles.)
 By car from Grand Central: 1 hour and 20 minutes

 Easton, CT With 20 varieties of squashes and gourds to choose from, you’ll have the most festive fall stoop on your block.
 If you can guess the weight of your pumpkin within 2 ounces, it’s free.
 (Just hope it’s easier than guessing what you’ll pay for the salad bar at Whole Foods).
-Every weekend at the farm features food vendors, face painting, tractor rides, and a “cereal bowl” -- a gigantic pool of dried corn and hay bales to play and pose in.
+Every weekend at the farm features food vendors, face painting, and a “cereal bowl” -- a gigantic pool of dried corn and hay bales to play and pose in.
 By public transport: 1 hour and 30 minutes (From Grand Central, take the Metro North towards New Haven to Fairfield, then take a taxi for the remaining 8.9 miles.)
 By car from Grand Central: 1 hour and 15 minutes

 Melville, NY At Schmitt’s, October is all about pumpkins.
 They don’t have an apple orchard, so the farm is totally dedicated to Halloween fun.
-The patch is full of pumpkins, the hayrides are hosted by the family farmers, and this year’s corn maze is zombie-themed.
+The patch is full of pumpkins, the hayrides are hosted by the family farmers, and this year’s corn maze is mad scientist-themed.
 If you like to get scared, they also host an adult haunted mansion and corn trail on October weekends after 7pm.
 By public transport: 1 hour and 45 minutes (From Penn Station, take the Metro North towards Port Jefferson to Huntington, then take a taxi for the remaining 4.8 miles.)
 By car from Grand Central: 1 hour and 30 minutes